eddiecarrascojr/SettingUpIDE/README.md

 This will create the same conda enviroment from this Github Repo with libraries I use.

 Run the command:
-`firstenv/Scripts/activate.bat`
+`firstenv/Scripts/Activate.ps1`
 This will activate the environment for you to use.

-Then install the needed libraries.
+Then install the python libraries.:
+* fastai

 ## 5) Run the main.py
 Note: For Windows User run this commad in the terminal once you set up the virtual enviroment.